Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Subcritical phase (0<zeta<zeta_c)

 The strict inequality \(\zeta_c<\zeta_{\mathrm{univ}}\), proved later in Proposition~\ref{prop:separation}, produces the intermediate regime \(\zeta_c<\zeta<\zeta_{\mathrm{univ}}\) in which spectral criticality precedes geometric breakdown.
 The detailed analysis of these two regimes is carried out in Sections~\ref{sec:regime-I} and~\ref{sec:regime-2}.

-\section{Subcritical phase (\texorpdfstring{$0<\zeta<\zeta_c$}{0<zeta<zeta_c})}
+\section{Subcritical phase \texorpdfstring{$(0<\zeta<\zeta_c)$}{(0<zeta<zeta_c)}}

-This section develops the operator-theoretic picture in the analytic subcritical regime.
+We now turn to the operator-theoretic picture in the analytic subcritical regime.
 Proposition~\ref{prop:gram} gives a canonical Gram factorization of each symmetry block of the Hessian.
-Although the unrenormalized Gram weights $\sigma_p(\zeta)$ diverge as $\zeta\uparrow\zeta_c$ (Proposition~\ref{prop:gram-divergence}), one can renormalize the column modes by an explicit diagonal weight.
-The resulting compact positive operators exhibit a single logarithmically diverging eigenvalue, while the remaining soft spectrum stays bounded and admits a well-defined limiting description after compression.
+Although the unrenormalized Gram weights $\sigma_p(\zeta)$ diverge as $\zeta\uparrow\zeta_c$ (Proposition~\ref{prop:gram-divergence}), an explicit diagonal weighting renormalizes the column modes.
+The resulting compact positive operators have a single logarithmically diverging eigenvalue, while the remaining soft spectrum stays bounded and admits a well-defined limiting description after compression.